hedyhli/todomvc-tui/v-term-ui/README.md

 # V `term.ui`

+> *The language feels like a brain child of Go, with borrowed ideas from most notably Rust and Zig.*

+---

 I was oblivious of the historical drama concerning the V community when starting out, and while working on this implementation I felt that it was quite delightful to use.
 It's a pity a language like V with such potential had such a